 - Peer Status-The ECB sync peer status widget displays all peer relationships that apply to the current Oracle Enterprise Communications Broker.
-Information displayed includes: - Status-Indicating whether the peer relationship is In Service or Out of Service.
-This status indicates reachability. - Transmitter and Receiver Sync State-Verifying subscription status for both peers.

-- Transmitter and Receiver Uptime-Displaying the uptime of the subscription. - Peer Data-The routing table and user table include a column titled "Learned From" that displays the source of the listed element, including any ECB Sync peer.
+Information displayed includes: - Peer - Status-Indicating whether the peer relationship is In Service or Out of Service.
+This status indicates the reacheability.
+If you have not configured Sync Agents, the ECB peer status statistics does not display entries in both GUI and the ACLI. - Refresh time for producer, and consumer - Transmitter and Receiver Sync State-Verifying subscription status for both peers. - Transmitter and Receiver Uptime-Displaying the uptime of the subscription. - Peer Data-The attributes listed below include a column titled Learned From, indicating the peer Communications Broker from which the data was synchronized: - User database - Routes - Dial plan - Agents - Policy